dj2/Radiant/NOTES.md

 but annoying with `Wswitch-enum` as you end up adding an empty `Force32` case statement.
 Don't know if this is fixable in another way.

-## Release of device causes device lost
-During cleanup, the `wgpuDeviceRelease` call triggers the `device_lost` callback.
-Have to remove the callback before releasing the device.
-It seems like an explicit release shouldn't be considered device lost?

 ## Surface creation is ...
 This is better on the C++ side, but doing surface creation in C involves a bit of hoop jumping (although the code is pretty much all boiler